Table of Contents

-11.1 Vouchers that are issued free of charge by the seller as part of promotions with a certain period of validity and that cannot be purchased by the customer (hereinafter "promotional vouchers") can only be redeemed in the seller's online shop and only within the specified period.
+11.1 Vouchers that are issued free of charge by the seller as part of promotions with a specific period of validity and that cannot be purchased by the customer (hereinafter "promotional vouchers") can only be redeemed in the seller's online shop and only in the specified period.

 11.2 Promotional vouchers can only be redeemed by consumers.

-11.3 Individual products can be excluded from the voucher campaign if there is a corresponding restriction from the content of the campaign voucher.
+11.3 Individual products can be excluded from the voucher campaign if a corresponding restriction results from the content of the campaign voucher.

-11.4 Promotional vouchers can only be redeemed before the order process has been completed.
-Subsequent billing is not possible.
+11.4 Promotional vouchers can only be redeemed before completing the ordering process.
+Subsequent offsetting is not possible.

-11.6 The value of the goods must be at least equal to the amount of the promotional voucher.
+11.6 The value of the goods must at least correspond to the amount of the promotional voucher.
 Any remaining credit will not be refunded by the seller.

-11.7 If the value of the promotional voucher is insufficient to cover the order, one of the other payment methods offered by the seller can be selected to settle the difference.
+11.7 If the value of the promotional voucher is not sufficient to cover the order, one of the other payment methods offered by the seller can be selected to settle the difference.

-11.8 The credit of a promotional voucher is neither paid out in cash nor is interest paid.
+11.8 The balance of a promotional voucher is neither paid out in cash nor does it earn interest.

-11.9 The promotional voucher will not be refunded if the customer returns the goods paid for in whole or in part with the promotional voucher within the scope of his statutory right of cancellation.
+11.9 The campaign voucher will not be refunded if the customer returns the goods that were paid for in whole or in part with the campaign voucher within the scope of his statutory right of withdrawal.

-11.10 The campaign voucher is only intended for use by the person named on it.
-A transfer of the campaign voucher to third parties is excluded.
+11.10 The promotional voucher is only intended for use by the person named on it.
+A transfer of the promotional voucher to third parties is excluded.
 The seller is entitled, but not obliged, to check the material entitlement of the respective voucher holder.

-12.1 Vouchers that can be purchased via the seller's online shop (hereinafter "gift vouchers") can only be redeemed in the seller's online shop, unless otherwise stated in the voucher.
+12.1 Vouchers that can be purchased via the seller's online shop (hereinafter "gift vouchers") can only be redeemed in the seller's online shop, unless the voucher states otherwise.